Welcome to Rose Bank Gardens in Great Malvern, gateway to the hills

 The photo below shows the view from Rose Bank Gardens across the Severn Valley.
 In the foreground can be seen the Tourist Information Centre and Post Office.

-Rose Bank Gardens extend over several levels with many zig zag paths to explore, best when the ground is dry.
+Rose Bank Gardens extend over several levels with many zig zag paths to explore; the gardens are at their best in the summer when plants are in bloom and the ground is dry.